 - Explore how managerial hubris feeds corporate hubris, and vice versa

-- Help organizations anticipate and mitigate hubris.
+- Help organisations anticipate and mitigate hubris.